PAR-Government/Media-Journaling-Tool/README.md

 # Plugins

 Plugin filters are python scripts.
 They are located under a plugins directory.
-Each plugin is a directory with a file __init__.py  The __init__ module must provide two functions:
+Each plugin is a directory with a file __init__.py  The __init__ module must provide three functions:

 (1) 'operation()' that returns a list of five items 'operation name', 'operation category', 'description', 'python package','package version'
-(2) 'transform(im)' that consumes a PIL Image and returns a PIL Image.
+(2) 'transform(im,**kwargs)' that consumes a PIL Image, a set of argument.
+The function returns a PIL Image.
+(3) 'arguments()' returns a list of tuples or None.
+Each tuple contains an argument name and a default value.

 The python package and package version are automatically added to the list of software used by the manipulator.

+## Arguments

+There are two special arguments: 'donor' and 'inputmaskpathname'.

+The system will prompt a user for an image node to fulfill the obligation of the donor.
+The transform function will be called with the user selected image (e.g. donor=image).
+Upon completion, separate Donor link is makde between the donor image node and the image node created from the output of the transform operation.

+The system prompts for an image file to fulfill the obligation of the inputmaskpathname.
+The path name is provided the transform function (e.g. inputmaskpathname='/somepath').
+The tool does not load the image in this case.
+The image will be preserved within the project as the inputmask of the link, which references the image, upon completion of the operation.

+All other arguments collected by the user will br provided as strings to the transform function.

+# Group Manager

+The Group Manager allows the user to create, remove and manage groups.
+Groups are sets of plugin image transforms.
+Only those transforms that do not require arguments are permitted within the group at this time.

 # Known Issues

-During mask calculation, the system r